Better-Call-Jason/nginx-streaming-server-app/README.md

 ## <a name='about'></a>About

 Hello, it is Jason.
 Thanks for dropping by.
 As a developer, I have directly seen the power that big tech has over our lives.
 In a very small way, I'd like to push back against that trend and dissent against their power over us.
 I am tired of seeing voices marginalized and cancelled by big tech at the behest of governments and corporate actors simply for having an opinion contrary to the experts and authorities.
-I think the world can handle a little disagreement and a little mis-information.
+Here, I will show you how to create your own streaming server.
+While, I build this project on a very small cheap compute instance, this project is a fully scalable secure model that can be used on more powerful compute instances to broadcast your live stream content to thousands of followers similar to what Twitch, Youtube, Facebook and others provide.
 Follow these steps below and you will be unstoppable by big tech.

 ## <a name='Prerequisites'></a>Getting Started